joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 # Summary

-Is it worth coding with NYAF and vanilla JS/TS?
+Is it worth coding with **nyaf** and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

 Actual sizes (0.5.15):